iogbole/israelo/_posts/2023-10-10-ebpf-net-viz.md

 Here are some of the key benefits of using eBPF:

-* Safety and security: eBPF programs are sandboxed and verified, which means that they cannot harm the kernel or the system as a whole.
+* **Safety and security**: eBPF programs are sandboxed and verified, which means that they cannot harm the kernel or the system as a whole.
-* Performance: eBPF programs are extremely efficient and can be used to implement complex functionality without impacting system performance.
+* **Performance**: eBPF programs are extremely efficient and can be used to implement complex functionality without impacting system performance.
-* Flexibility: eBPF can be used to implement a wide range of functionality, including network monitoring, security, performance tracing, and more.
+* **Flexibility**: eBPF can be used to implement a wide range of functionality, including network monitoring, asset discovery, security, profiling, performance tracing, and more.

 Functionally, eBPF allows you to run this restricted C code in response to various events, such as timers, network events, or function calls within both the kernel and user space.
 These event hooks are often referred to as 'probes'—`kprobes` for kernel function calls, `uprobes` for user-space function calls, and `tracepoints` for pre-defined hooks in the Linux kernel.